troy-black/TMC2209Pico/README.md

 ### EnableControl

+The EnableControl module controls the motor current output.
+It has a function `set_motor_enabled` with one boolean parameter.
+This function is used to enable or disable the Motor current output.

 EnableControl   | Class                 | Driver    | Notes
 --              | --                    | --        | --
 Pin             | [TmcEnableControlPin](src/tmc_driver/enable_control/_tmc_ec_pin.py)   | all       | the EN Pin of the Driver needs to be connected to a GPIO of the Pi